-Note: If you run pex -c and come across an error similar to pex.pex\builder.
-InvalidExecutableSpecification: Could not find script 'mainscript.py' in any distribution within PEX!, double-check your setup.py and ensure that mainscript.py is included in your setup's scripts array.
+Note: you pex -c and come across error similar pex.pex\builder. run an to InvalidExecutableSpecification: Could not find script 'mainscript.py' in any distribution within PEX!, double-check your setup.py and ensure that mainscript.py is included in your setup's scripts array.
 If you are using console\scripts and run into this error, double check your console\scripts syntax - further information for both scripts and console\scripts can be found in the Python packaging documentation.